Countries using DAB/DMB: Poland

-The multiplex can include one or two regional stations (some of them also FM-available), but it differs between Polskie Radio's various regional stations.
-It can be received in many parts of the country thanks to the presence of twenty-six transmitters, but due to very low listening figures and high costs, plans for future extensions (and new stations) have been cancelled and the switch-off of digital radio has been proposed.
+The multiplex can include one or two regional stations (at least one of them FM-available), but it differs between Polskie Radio's various regional stations.
+It can be received in many parts of the country thanks to the presence of eighty transmitters, although it remains unpopular compared to FM radio.

-There are also two local test multiplexes in Siedlce and Rzeszów, which carry local stations.
+There are also 15 local multiplexes, which carry local stations as well as select national and cross-regional programmes.

 San Marino

 Although there are no DAB multiplexes that officially serve San Marino, and none that broadcast the two stations of San Marino RTV as of November 2024, the entire country is believed to be covered by nearby Italian multiplexes, with the Montescudo signal tower being approximately 2.3km from the San Marinese village of Faetano.

 Slovenia

 Regular DAB+ transmission in Slovenia began on 19.
 September 2016 from seven transmitters, which all broadcast on 215.072 MHz, multiplex 10D.
 67% of households and 89% of highways and expressways are covered, as of September 2016.
 First and only multiplex is currently broadcasting all national programmes (4) and some commercial programmes (9), bringing total number of programmes to 14, with all major radio stations announcing, that they are interested in broadcasting in digital technology in the near future.

 Once the first multiplex is filled with radio content (about 20 programmes), tenders for additional multiplexes will be published.

 Until November 2013 Slovenia's public broadcaster, RTV Slovenia, broadcast four DAB services - Prvi program, Val 202, Ars and Radio Slovenia International from Krvavec transmitter on a trial multiplex 12B (frequency 225.648 MHz, vertical polarization) covering the capital city of Ljubljana and central Slovenia.
 About half a million people, or 22.5% of the population, were potentially able to receive DAB transmissions.
 In January it was announced that they have obtained a frequency allocation for a national network of DAB+ transmitters, covering 73% of Slovene households and 89% of highways and expressways.
 Test broadcasting on said frequency began on 2 September 2016 from Krvavec transmitter, shortly after that RTV Slovenia began nationwide regular transmission on 19.
 September 2016.